ccallawa/alyvix_doc/test_case_building/designer_interface_overview.rst

    :target: ../_images/ad_screen_capture_combined.png

-After making a **selection**, you can then begin to make up to 4 **subselections** within a single group whose position will always be relative to the main selection.
+After making a **selection**, you can then begin to make up to 4 **subselections** within a single group, where its position will always be relative to the main selection.
 For instance in the example image above, a subselection has been made containing the Windows Cortana search box.

 Unlike the main selection, a subselection consists of two boxes rather than one.
 You can resize the two boxes independently, although the smaller box, which is the subselection itself,